Jerish7/Jerish7/README.md

 </p>

-- ⚡ Fun fact: I'm a big foodie
+- ⚡ Fun fact: I'm a big foodie and also I love music